Contact for Report a medically impaired driver

 Attention: Medical Affairs

 Boston, MA 02205

 Complete and fax the Request for Medical Evaluation form to 857-368-0018.

 Next steps for Report a medically impaired driver

-Based on information received, additional information may be requested from your medical provider.
-RMV's Medical Affairs will follow up with the driver to make sure they are safe to drive.
+Based on information received, additional information may be requested from a medical provider.
+The RMV's Medical Affairs will follow up with the driver to make sure they are safe to drive.
 Based on this, Medical Affairs may or may not take a licensing action.

-More info about Report a medically impaired driver
+More info for Report a medically impaired driver